juanBuffa/Others/README.md

 ### tiempo

 Description: created using Create React App.
-It allows the user to visualize the forecast of a given city,including current weather, following hours, following days, and a map where the location of the select city is shown.
+It allows the user to visualize the forecast of a given city,including current weather, following hours, following days, and a map where the location of the choosen city is shown.
 It consumes data from an external weather API.

 Tecnologies used: JavaScript, ReactJS, Bootstrap, CSS.